State and Federal Involvement

 The Blue Ribbon Task Force on Health Care for the Homeless promotes well-being and improved quality of life among homeless persons in Tarrant County by assuring access to high-quality, comprehensive health care and support services to facilitate transition out of homelessness.

 The Marion J. and Marie N. Brooks Fund, a 501(c)3 organization, was established by Commissioner Brooks to formulate a plan to address the growing high school dropout rate and the need to introduce technology to economically disadvantaged students.
-As a result, the Generation Hope Laptop Program was established.
-The program provides technology and a structured curriculum to students to advance their academic success.
+As a result, the Generation Hope Laptop Program was established which provides technology and a structured curriculum to students to advance their academic success.
+The program merged with Tarrant County College South Campus to become part of the Tarrant County College District curriculum.
+The Healthy Lives Matter Initiative was established in 2014 with a primary focus on prostate cancer awareness and screening and in 2016 combined Alzheimer’s disease education.
+This education series provides participants with education sessions, health services and resources which will increase awareness and become a trailblazer to new and improved service outlets.

 Local Board Memberships